The Factory: History

 In 1963, artist Ray Johnson took Warhol to a "haircutting party" at Billy Name's apartment, decorated with tin foil and silver paint, and Warhol asked him to do the same scheme for his recently leased loft.
-Silver, fractured mirrors, and tin foil were the basic decorating materials loved by early amphetamine users of the sixties.
 Name covered the whole factory in silver, even the elevator.
 Warhol's years at the Factory were known as the Silver Era.
 Aside from the prints and paintings, Warhol produced shoes, films, sculptures and commissioned work in various genres to brand and sell items with his name.
 His first commissions consisted of a single silkscreen portrait for $25,000, with additional canvases in other colors for $5,000 each.
 He later increased the price of alternative colors to $20,000 each.
 Warhol used a large portion of his income to finance the Factory.

 Billy Name brought in the red couch which became a prominent furnishing at the Factory, finding it on the sidewalk of 47th street during one of his "midnight outings."
 The sofa quickly became a favorite place for Factory guests to crash overnight, usually after coming down from speed.
 It was featured in many photographs and films from the Silver era, including Blow Job (1963) and Couch (1964).
 During the move in 1968, the couch was stolen while left unattended on the sidewalk for a short time.

 Many Warhol films, including those made at the Factory, were first (or later) shown at the New Andy Warhol Garrick Theatre or 55th Street Playhouse.